-Over the past four years in Yearbook, I have learned a lot more than just Photoshop and InDesign.
-I've learned to stand up for myself, be an effective leader and to always say please and thank you.
-I truly mean it when I say I would not be the person I am today without this class."
-Patricia '16
+During my four years in Yearbook, I've learned a lot more than just Photoshop and InDesign.
+I've learned to stand up for myself, to be an effective leader, and to always say 'please' and 'thank you.'
+I truly mean it when I say I would not be the person I am today without this class." —UPrep student

 Students may begin taking publications electives in seventh grade, starting in Middle School Journalism and Yearbook, with many moving up to leadership positions in Upper School Journalism and Yearbook.

 Using state-of-the-art software and professional-grade camera equipment, they learn how to communicate through writing, photography, and graphic design.
 Beginning with understanding their audience, students learn the best ways to grab that audience’s attention, support their assertions with evidence, and tell compelling stories.

 Student publications include two newspapers, Puma Prints (Middle School) and The Puma Press (Upper School), and the yearbook.

 4x winner of the National Scholastic Press Association Pacemaker Award (The Puma Press)

 5x Walsworth Gallery of Excellence honorees (UPrep Yearbook)

 2023 National Scholastic Press Association All-American Ranking (The Puma Press)